 In general, to ensure your device is properly maintained, an AED’s battery needs to be replaced every 2-5 years, but the specific lifespan of the battery varies across different AED models.
 Definitely check with the AED manufacturers for their standards prior to purchase.

-Tip: If cost is an important factor in your AED purchasing decision, then you should consider AED models that have batteries with a longer lifespan!
+Tip: If cost is an important factor in your AED purchasing decision, then you should consider AED models that have embedded rechargeable batteries with a long battery life or batteries with a longer lifespan!
 That’s because the shorter an AED battery’s lifespan, the more frequently it will need to be replaced, and thus the more expensive your device is to maintain across several years of ownership.

 Cost of AED Batteries

 Now that you know the lifespan of each AED battery varies depending on the unit, you may be wondering “how much it will actually cost to replace the batteries during AED ownership.”

 To help you evaluate how long your AED battery will last and how often each model’s battery needs to be replaced, let’s take a look at the breakdown of the battery lifespan and price for each AED model.

 |AED Make/Model||Battery Lifespan (Years)*||AED Battery Price||AED Battery Price per Year of Lifespan|

 |HeartSine PAD 350P||4||$199||$49.75|

 |Physio Control LifePak 1000||4||$416||$104|